Markets to Target for European Men's Handball Championship

 The biennial EHF European Men’s Handball Championship takes place at various venues around Croatia, with teams travelling to Zagreb, Split, Porec and Varazdin to compete for a place in the final.
-Always a heavily covered handball betting event, the European Championship offers tons of betting value in 2018 from all the top sites!
+Always a heavily covered handball betting event, the European Championship offers tons of value in 2018 from all the top betting sites!

 The competition runs from the 12-28 January, with 16 national squads competing in four group stages before the winners advance to the main round.
 Before betting a major event for a less than main stream sport, it's good to check with the experts.
 Read on for a glimpse at which teams are likely are worth a punt!